-Here's what "A Day Without a Woman" looks like.
+Here's what "A Day Without a Woman" looks like

 Women in Congress

-Female lawmakers, led by House Minority leader Nancy Pelosi (D-Calif.), staged a walkout on the steps of the Capitol to address the core issues surrounding the strike.
+Female lawmakers, led by House Minority Leader Nancy Pelosi (D-Calif.), staged a walkout on the steps of the Capitol to address the core issues surrounding the strike.

 Honored to join my fellow Democratic women (and men!) standing in solidarity with #DayWithoutAWoman! #InternationalWomensDay pic.twitter.com/jAZhuIycdl— Nancy Pelosi (@NancyPelosi) March 8, 2017